Contents

 The agent follows a tool-use loop: it receives your message, decides which tools to invoke (file read, file write, search, shell commands), executes them, and feeds the results back into the model for the next step.
 This continues until the task is complete or the model decides no more tool calls are needed.

-Available tools (28)
+Available tools (50+)

 ToolDescription

-edit_fileApply targeted edits (search & replace) to a file.
+edit_fileApply search-and-replace edits to a file.

 undo_editRevert the last edit made to a file.